How It Works

 Stock workflows are pre-built automations that work out of the box:

-Both types use the same underlying system.
-You can export a stock workflow’s configuration and customize it.
+Both types use the same system.
+You can customize any stock workflow or export its settings and build on them.

-- Per-tool approval — Some tools always require approval, even in autonomous mode
+- Per-tool approval — Require approval for specific actions, even in autonomous mode

-- Action logging — Every action is recorded so you can review what happened
+- Full history — Every action, decision, and result is logged so you can review what happened

 Learn more in Safety.